-Buyer or agent lawfully obtains the goods

-Delivers goods to carrier or bailee

-Termination of Lien
+(ii) Buyer or agent lawfully obtains By waiver the goods Delivers goods By Estoppel to carrier (by conduct or or bailee behaviour) Termination of Lien

-By waiver

-By Estoppel (by conduct or behaviour)

-Example: A sold a car to B for $\mathbb{Z}$ 1,00,000 and delivered the same to the railways for the purpose of transmission to the buyer.
+Example: A sold a car to B for ₹1,00,000 and delivered the same to the railways for the purpose of transmission to the buyer.
 The railway receipt was taken in the name of B and sent to B. Now A cannot exercise the right of lien.